SQream/sqream_docs/getting_started/cost_management.rst

 Managing Your Resources
 ***********************

 Resource Pool enables you to optimize resource usage by managing and customizing your BLUE clusters and your BLUE environment runtime.
-This is highly effective for organizations that may wish to allocate budget resources according to different departments, use more than one concurrency mode for different purposes, and control their environment's runtime and downtime for better end-of-the-month costs.
+This is highly effective for organizations that may wish to allocate budget resources according to different departments, use multiple concurrency modes for various purposes, and control their environment's runtime and downtime for better end-of-the-month costs.

 Managing Clusters
 =================